jayadeep8712/FaceIQ-Face_Detection_App/README.md

   </p>
 </div>

 <br />

 ## 🚀 Features
 - **Client-Side Inference:** Runs entirely in the browser using TensorFlow.js (no server latency).
 - **Privacy First:** Biometric data never leaves the user's device.
 - **Real-Time Performance:** Optimized for low-latency detection.

+NOTE: *99.7% is based on the benchmark performance of the SSD Mobilenet V1 model used by face-api.js on the LFW (Labeled Faces in the Wild) dataset.*

 ## 🛠 Tech Stack
 - **Core:** JavaScript